Hidden Costs After Moving Into a Home

 3. Cleaning, disposal, and move-in preparation

 Even when a home is left in reasonable condition, new owners often spend money on cleaning and preparation.
-Carpet cleaning, duct cleaning, appliance cleaning, junk removal, pest inspection, bin rental, landfill fees, paint touchups, supplies, and small replacement items can add up quickly.
+Carpet cleaning, duct cleaning, appliance cleaning, junk removal, pest inspection, bin rental, landfill fees, paint touchups, and small replacement items can add up quickly.

 Some costs are about comfort.
 Others are practical.
 A refrigerator may need deep cleaning.
 Dryer vents may need attention.
 Old shelving may need removal.
 Left-behind materials may need disposal.
-A garage or basement may require organization before the owner can properly use the space.

 Move-in preparation is easy to underestimate because it happens between major milestones.
 Buyers often mentally finish the transaction at closing, but the property may still need work before it functions smoothly as a home.